CIS-1901-S24/Notes/final-project.md

 ## Deadlines

 - Proposal: Due Wednesday Apr 10, 11:59 PM
-- Proposal resubmittion if needed: Due Wednesday Apr 17, 11:59 PM
+- Proposal resubmittion if needed: Due Saturday Apr 13, 11:59 PM
-- Checkpoint: Short meeting during class, Apr 24
+- Checkpoint: Short meeting during class on Thursday, Apr 18
-- Completed project and presentation: Due in class, May 1
+- Completed project and presentation: Due in class on Thursday, Apr 25

 There are no late submissions for these deadlines, start early!
 You can start as soon as your proposal is approved.